bubba925/SaunaAutomation/README.md

 - ESPHome add-on installed in Home Assistant
 - Basic soldering iron and multimeter
 - Wiring and WAGO connectors or preferred connection method
+- Preferred mounting solution, I used [this junction box mounting plate](https://a.co/d/01tzoLNM)
-- USB to serial adapter for ESP flashing (not going to cover flashing)
+- USB to serial adapter for ESP flashing (flashing instructions not covered here)

 ---